 Cradle Mountain is a 2.5-hour drive (144 km) west of Launceston and a 1.5-hour drive (83 km) from Devonport.

-Cradle Mountain is a small Tasmanian Rural Location within the local government area of Kentish, it is located approximately 172kms from the capital Hobart covering an area of 791.369 square kilometers.
+Cradle Mountain is a small Tasmanian Rural Location within the local government area of Kentish, it is located approximately 172kms from the capital Hobart covering an area of 791.369 square kilometres.
 Cradle Mountain has a recorded population of 66 residents and is within the Australian Eastern Daylight Time zone Australia/Hobart.

 If you are planning a visit to Cradle Mountain we’ve put together some of the things nearby that you can see or do while you are here.
 These include, places to stay, tours and attractions, some upcoming events and places where you can grab a meal.
 Go ahead, try one of the buttons above.
 Every destination has something worth seeing so start exploring… If you know Cradle Mountain and think we’ve missed something, let us know and we’ll share it here.